Scuba Diving in Curacao – Ultimate Guide (With Map)

 - Coral Reefs: Curacao has beautiful coral reefs with both hard and soft corals

-- Tropical Fish: The ocean around Curacao is filled with different tropicalfish species.
+- Tropical Fish: The ocean around Curacao is filled with different tropical fish species.
 You’ll encounter parrotfish, angelfish, butterflyfish, sergeant majors, wrasses, triggerfish, and many others.

 - Turtles: Green sea turtles and hawksbill turtles can be seen on dives in Curacao